harishalwarS/flower-species-classification/README.md

 | Sunflower | 96.23% | 92.73% | 94.44% |
 | Tulip | 93.20% | 93.20% | 93.20% |

-The main remaining classification difficulty was between **Rose and Tulip**, indicating fine-grained visual similarity between these classes.
+The primary remaining classification difficulty was observed between Rose and Tulip, with 13 combined misclassifications in the final EfficientNetB0 model.
+This suggests that fine-grained morphological similarities between these classes remain challenging for the classifier.
 ## ⚡ Computational Efficiency

 Inference measurements were performed on the experimental Colab GPU environment.